Safely Move a Windows 10, 11 Hard Drive to a New Computer

 Can I move my Windows installation drive to new computer?

 It might sound easy to move Windows 10 from your old hard drive to your new PC but don’t be fooled, it isn’t!
 You will come across both software and hardware issues unless you use specialist Windows 10 migration tool.
 Following are two important issues you should take care when performing hard drive transfer to a new computer:

 ▶ Different hardware types

 When moving your Windows installation, you have to consider potential hardware compatibility issues – one of the main issues you need to consider is the system driver.
 If your new system has identical hardware to the old one, then the process is extremely simple.
 You can simply add the old hard drive to the new system and it will boot without any issues.

-However, if the two computers don’t have identical hardware (which is usually the case) then you will encounter “move hard drive to new computer in Windows 10 won’t boot” error due to driver incompatibility, and your Windows 10 OS will need to be activated again.
+However, if the two computers don’t have identical hardware (which is usually the case) then you will encounter “move HDD to new computer in Windows 10 won’t boot” error due to driver incompatibility, and your Windows 10 OS will need to be activated again.

 ▶ Different license types (Microsoft Windows)